 Instructions

-• PREP: Peel, core, and then coarsely chop apples into 2-inch chunks.
-You should get about 9-1/2 cups of apple chunks.
+• Peel, core, and coarsely chop apples into 2-inch chunks, yielding about 9-1/2 cups.

-• FINISH: Stir in 1 tbsp lemon juice and optional 1 tsp vanilla.
-Mix.
-Taste and adjust adding more maple syrup if sweeter applesauce is desired or more cinnamon for additional spice.
+• Stir in lemon juice and vanilla (if using).
+Mix well.
+Taste and adjust with more maple syrup for sweetness or more cinnamon for additional spice.

-• ENJOY: Let cool to room temperature before transferring to an airtight container and storing in the fridge until chilled through, about 1 hour.
+• Let applesauce cool to room temperature, then transfer to an airtight container and refrigerate for 1 hour until chilled.

 Video